Florida Scorpions

 The Florida Scorpions (originally the "Florida Knights") were an indoor football team.
 They were a 2008 expansion member of the American Professional Football League.
 They played their home games at the Manatee Civic Center.
 They played their first season in the National Indoor Football League as the Sarasota Knights.
-The NIFL suspended operation on May 14, 2007, and have advised teams to attempt to re-establish themselves financially for an attempt at a 2008 season.
+The NIFL suspended operation on May 14, 2007, and advised teams to attempt to re-establish themselves financially for an attempt at a 2008 season.
 The Knights decided to move to the APFL, where they played in the newly formed South Division.
-The APFL, and the Scorpions, would folded after the 2008 season.
+The APFL, and the Scorpions, folded after the 2008 season.